 When things get tough this week — when someone's rude, when you're tired, when you can't remember which script goes with which client — come back to your Client Impact Statement.
 Come back to the why.
 Come back to the plumber who got his family back at dinner, the pizzeria owner who gave his employees a raise, the realtor who finally broke through.

-That's what your prospecting strategies create.
 That's what your cold calling produces.
 That's what B2B sales appointment setting is really about.
+Remember it.
+Feel it.
+And let it fuel every dial you make.

 About the Author: Joe Schneider is CEO of Automatic Appointments, a B2B appointment setting company that helps salespeople and business owners fill their calendars with qualified sales meetings.
 With 24 years of experience in cold calling, direct sales, and building appointment setting teams across dozens of industries, Joe writes about the strategies, mindset, and systems that drive real results on the phones.
 Learn more about our team.

 Ready to stop cold calling and start closing?
 Automatic Appointments provides outsourced B2B appointment setting services — our team handles the prospecting, cold calling, and follow-up so your calendar stays full of qualified meetings.
-Schedule a call with our appointment setting team or contact us here.
+Schedule a call with our team or contact us here.